sansi-lcj/gate-pass/openspec/changes/archive/2025-12-14-implement-poincare-invite-system/proposal.md

 # Change: Implement Poincaré Invitation System

 ## Why
-The "Realsee Overseas 2025 Poincaré Device Internal Purchase Meeting" requires a dedicated system for managing and sending invitations.
+The "Realsee 2025 Poincaré Device Purchase Meeting" requires a dedicated system for managing and sending invitations.
 Currently, there is a lack of a structured way for sales representatives to generate personalized invitations with unique discount codes and track them.

 ## What Changes
 - Implement a multilingual invitation creation flow for sales representatives (8 languages + RTL).